AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-18-trie-data-structure-implementation-in-python/index.md

 ---
-title: "Trie Data Structure Implementation in Python"
+title: Implementing a Trie in Python
 description: Prefix trees (also known as tries) can be used to efficiently search for a string in a dictionary of known words using just a prefix.
 Learn how to implement a custom trie in Python.
 keywords: [python prefix tree, python prefix tree tutorial, python trie implementation, implement a trie in Python]
 categories: [data-structures, python]